goshevs/mariadbSpiderHPC/README.md

 Users must provide a frontend credentials file, `$MDB_CREDENTIALS_FILE`, in `userConfiguration.sh`.
 This file must include the root username (i.e. `root`) and password, and a db user username and password.
-All four pieces of information have to be provided in this order, on seperate consecutive lines starting from the first line, and flush against the left margin.
+All four pieces of information have to be provided in this order, on separate consecutive lines starting from the first line, and flush against the left margin.